-Mr. Knueppel, age 69, retired in 2011 as Chairman of the Board and Chief Executive Officer of Regal Beloit Corporation, a manufacturer of electric motors, generators and controls, as well as mechanical motion control products.
-Mr. Knueppel previously served as Regal Beloit's President and Chief Operating Officer and as an Executive Vice President prior thereto.
-Mr. Knueppel continues to serve as a director of Regal Beloit.
-In addition, Mr. Knueppel serves as a director of WEC Energy Group, Inc.; he previously served as a director of Wisconsin Electric Power Company until 2015.
-Mr. Knueppel served as a director of Harsco Corporation, a global industrial services and engineering company, until 2016, and was its Non-Executive Chairman of the Board until 2014.
-Mr. Knueppel is being re-nominated as a director because, among his other qualifications, he possesses experience and/or expertise in the following areas: knowledge of Snap-on's industry/market, international business, manufacturing, marketing, product innovation/development, operations, accounting/finance, mergers and acquisitions, strategy development, executive compensation and leadership development.
+Mr. Knueppel, age 74, retired in 2011 as Chairman of the Board and Chief Executive Officer of Regal Beloit Corporation, a manufacturer of electric motors, generators and controls, as well as mechanical motion control products, and served as a director of Regal Beloit until 2019.
+He previously served as Regal Beloit's President and Chief Operating Officer and as an Executive Vice President prior thereto.
+Mr. Knueppel served as a director of WEC Energy Group, Inc. until 2021.
 Mr. Knueppel earned a Bachelor of Arts degree in economics from Ripon College and a Master of Business Administration degree from the University of Wisconsin-Whitewater.